blues/note-samples/python-dfu/README.md

 **main_blocking**
 In the main execution loop, if the application detects that a firmware update is available, then it will begin the update process, but will block all other firmware tasks.

-This is a faster and arguably simplier way to do the update, but doesn't permit continued application functionality
+This is a faster and arguably simpler way to do the update, but doesn't permit the application to perform other tasks.

 **main_background**
 In the main execution loop, the application invokes the next step in the firmware update process.
 The steps are small, and should not block execution for very long.